 Can therapists sign up and onboard themselves?

-Yes, completely.
-A six-step wizard walks them through profile creation, service selection, pricing, availability, photo uploads, identity verification, and payment.
+Yes, fully.
+A six-step wizard walks therapists through profile creation, service picks, pricing, availability, photo uploads, identity checks, and payment.
+Progress saves at every step, so a half-finished signup can be picked up later.
 The owner only steps in to approve or reject the finished submission.

 How is identity verification handled?

-Stripe Identity performs document and selfie matching during onboarding.
-No license files or sensitive documents are stored on the server.
-A certification checkbox shifts licensing liability to the therapist, verifying they hold a valid Florida license.
+Stripe Identity checks the document and matches it to a selfie during onboarding, confirming the person behind the profile without storing any ID files or sensitive documents on the server.
+A separate certification checkbox shifts licensing liability to the therapist, who confirms they hold a valid Florida massage license.

 Who owns the code and data after the project?

-The client owns everything.
-The GitHub repo is transferred to their account, Supabase runs under their login, and the database is exportable as SQL or CSV at any time.
-Standard Next.js stack with no proprietary lock-in.
+The client owns everything after handoff.
+The GitHub repository moves to their account, the Supabase project runs under their own login, and the database can be exported as SQL or CSV anytime.
+It's a standard Next.js stack with no built-in lock-in and no need for our infrastructure.